shortcutmedia/shortcut-sdk-android/README.md

 ```gradle
 implementation 'com.shortcutmedia.shortcut.sdk:shortcut-sdk-android:1.1.0'
 ```
 3. Add Shortcut API keys to your Android Manifest.
 The ones you see bellow are for testing purposes.
-With these test keys, you can scan[the standard test image 'Lenna'](http://en.wikipedia.org/wiki/Lenna)
+With these test keys, you can scan [the standard test image 'Lenna'](http://en.wikipedia.org/wiki/Lenna)
 ```xml
  <meta-data
     android:name="com.shortcutmedia.shortcut.sdk.API_KEY"